 At the conclusion of Pre-filing Bankruptcy Counseling, each participant will receive a numbered certificate to verify completion of the course.
 The certificate will not be issued until all paperwork is submitted and follow up counseling session is completed.

-We have approval from the Executive Office for United States Trustee (EOUST) to issue certificates evidencing completion of a personal financial management course in compliance with the Bankruptcy Code.
-Approval does not endorse or assure the quality of a provider's services.
+We have approval from the Executive Office for United States Trustee (EOUST) to issue certificates evidencing completion of a counseling service in compliance with the Bankruptcy Code.
+Approval does not endorse or assure the quality of a provider’s services.